 Local Narooma wildlife

-Parrots and galahs, honeyeaters and of course kookaburras are constant visitors to our garden in Dalmeny, just to name a few.
+Parrots and galahs, honeyeaters and of course kookaburras are constant visitors to our garden.
 We even get the occasional visit from the odd kangaroo and wallaby.

-Originally a little fishing village, Narooma is a popular holiday resort for tourists and locals alike to fish, swim, enjoy a round of golf in the most stunningly picturesque golf course or simply enjoy the sunshine – we boast one of the most temperate climates in Australia, averaging around 16 degrees in winter and 24 degrees in summer.
+Originally a little fishing village, Narooma is a popular holiday resort for tourists and locals alike.
+We can fish, swim, enjoy a round of golf in the most stunningly picturesque golf course or simply enjoy the sunshine.
+Narooma boasts one of the most temperate climates in Australia, averaging around 16 degrees in winter and 24 degrees in summer.

 You can take a charter boat nine kilometres out to Montague Island, a former lighthouse station and now a nature reserve.
 The Island is home to a large seal colony and around 90 species of birdlife.
 Here you can snorkel or swim with the seals and game fishing is extremely popular.